TahaCoder43/mutawwir-blog/README.md

 switch from anchor tag to your custom gradient link tag (will require to pass down all props from gradient link to anchor tag) highlight current gradient link, the person is on, perhaps with the same cool effect, or just accent color

+# Article Sidebar

+A sidebar that opens once a user clicks a button within the article or just plain text, for example perhaps you want to put reasons for why you went in a certain way iside that sidebar

+# Article Steps

+Find a better way to represent lists of tasks todo in order to achieve a certain goal in blogs, or in general find better ways to represent lists

 # Blogs
 What I am imaginging is a page, with boxes, with each one representing a blog post, then there are sections as described below

+You will have to create a proper system that uses .md file to get information about blogs, than creates pages for each md file, and a box on the index page

+create default background for blog with no background, and loading blog compoenent

+when there is fewer blogs, then the black fade, does not get sticked to the right, solution is to probably use svelte to change it dynamically using javascript

 ## New blogs
 holds all the news blogs, Idk if this is the right name for it